xenorama/oneirotomy/README.md

 Used to avoid conflicts between other people's abstractions and externals.

 ## Related Topics
-The creation of this library was inspired by [Julien Bayle's Post on the Cycling '74 Forum](https://cycling74.com/forums/offline-rendering-frame-per-frame-and-hiq-video-production-with-max) and the current need of mine to make visual content produced with Jitter available to a complex hiQ video.
-The debate about techniques to capture and render generative video content reliably and in any quality shall hopefully profit from it.
+The creation of this library was inspired by [Julien Bayle's Post on the Cycling '74 Forum](https://cycling74.com/forums/offline-rendering-frame-per-frame-and-hiq-video-production-with-max) and the current need of mine to make visual content produced with Jitter available to a complex hiQ video for a multi-layered performance.
+The debate about techniques to capture and render generative video content reliably and in any quality shall hopefully profit from it likewise.

 ## Contents
 * the.jit.thalamus • core handling of offline rendering and recording